pinskylab/pinskylab_methods/cookbook.md

 R
 =

-How to install an older verison of a package than the one currently installed.
+How to install an older version of a package than the one currently installed.
 ------------------------------------------------------------------------------

 Based on this [article](https://support.rstudio.com/hc/en-us/articles/219949047-Installing-older-versions-of-packages)